tbrowder/Astro-Almanac/README.md

 $a.generate :$loc, :2021year;
 ```

+>

 DESCRIPTION
 ===========

 `Astro::Almanac` provides daily observation data on the Sun, Moon, and planets, all output as a JSON file named `astro-data.json`.

-Under the covers it uses one fine Perl module thanks to the excellent Raku module `Inline::Perl5`.
+Under the covers it uses pieces of one fine Perl module thanks to the excellent Raku module `Inline::Perl5`.
 To install the Perl module execute:

     # cpanm Astro::Montenbruck